-Time Series Data are cross-cutting tradtional applications and go from social media to infrastructure monitoring and predictive analytics to IoT sensor machine anomaly detection forecasting downto wearable sensor tracking for healthcare use cases.
+Time Series Data are cross-cutting tradtional applications and go from social media to infrastructure monitoring and predictive analytics over IoT sensor machine anomaly detection forecasting downto wearable sensor tracking for healthcare use cases.

 All Time Series applications use cases can bring plenty of enterprise value and show the necessity that enterprises start thinking about Time Series Data, its storage and utlization.

-Enterprises need to determine where and how use cases are related to traditional data models and how they model and integrate or extract the time series components into the Big Data Analysis landscape.
+Enterprises need to determine where and how use cases are related to traditional data models and how they model and integrate or extract the time series components into the.

-Subsequently businesses face the challenge to select the proper Time Series Database.
+Subsequently businesses face the challenge to select the proper.

-Different Time Series Databases offer different features which can be leveraged for the specific Time Series applications.
-In each case the best Time Series Database for the specific enterprise Time Series application needs to be determined.
+Different specific Time Series applications.
+In each case the best for the specific enterprise Time Series application needs to be determined.offer different features which can be leveraged for the

 Challenging in all Time Series applications is the.
 Such can appear out of changes and can render machine learning models such as forecasting invalid, make analytics outdated or lead to other business implications.